-Josephine P. Briggs, M.D., an accomplished researcher and physician, is Director of the National Center for Complementary and Integrative Health (NCCIH) at the National Institutes of Health (NIH), the leading Federal agency for research on integrative and complementary health practices.
+Josephine P. Briggs, M.D., is Director Emeritus of the National Center for Complementary and Integrative Health (NCCIH) at the National Institutes of Health (NIH), the leading Federal agency for research on integrative and complementary health practices.
+An accomplished researcher and physician, Dr. Briggs served as Director of NCCIH from 2008 to 2017.

 Dr. Briggs received her A.B. in biology from Harvard-Radcliffe College and her M.D. from Harvard Medical School.
 She completed her residency training in internal medicine and nephrology at the Mount Sinai School of Medicine, New York, New York, where she was also Chief Resident in the Department of Internal Medicine and a fellow in clinical nephrology.
 She then held a research fellowship in physiology at Yale School of Medicine, New Haven, Connecticut.
 Dr. Briggs was a research scientist for 7 years at the Physiology Institute at the University of Munich, Munich, Germany.